Skip to main content

 Hundreds of thousands of people in Gaza risk famine this winter unless fighting stops and more humanitarian aid reaches desperate families, according to a new hunger assessment published today by experts from 16 UN agencies and nongovernmental organizations.

-Another 875,000 people, or more than four in 10 people, will face emergency food insecurity, just one step below.
+Another 875,000 people, or more than 4 in 10 people, will face emergency food insecurity, just one step below.
 Overall, the snapshot underscores the devastating fallout of more than a year of fighting that has decimated livelihoods, drastically reduced food production and severely restricted both commercial and humanitarian supply lines in the enclave.

 WFP Palestine Country Director Antoine Renard with children in Gaza - enjoying a brief moment amid the hardship.
 Photo: WFP/Ali Jadallah

 The IPC snapshot found the severity of hunger in Gaza was marginally reduced in recent weeks, compared to the last IPC report in June.
-The earlier improvement was largely attributed to an uptick in humanitarian assistance in several areas of the strip - North Gaza, Gaza City, Deir al-Balah and Khan Younis governorates - between this past May and August.
+The earlier improvement was largely attributed to an uptick in humanitarian assistance in several areas of the strip North Gaza, Gaza City, Deir al-Balah and Khan Younis governorates between this past May and August.

-But this slight improvement will likely be short-lived, the report warns.
-Ongoing fighting and the sharp reduction of humanitarian and commercial flows since September are expected to push most of Gaza’s population back into severe food insecurity and worsening levels of acute malnutrition this winter.
+But this slight improvement will likely be short-lived, the report warns: ongoing fighting and the sharp reduction of humanitarian and commercial flows since September are expected to push most of Gaza’s population back into severe food insecurity and worsening levels of acute malnutrition this winter.

 WFP and other humanitarian aid trucks lined up to cross into Rafah.
 Humanitarian and commercial supply lines Gaza are severely restricted, intensifying hunger.
 Photo: WFP/Tarek Jakob